Reinliu/AIaudiodetect/README.md

+# AI audio detection

-# An implementation on AI audio detection based on Fourier theorem.
+### An implementation on AI audio detection based on Fourier theorem.